johnjaysonlpz/docker-polyglot-lab/docker/README.md

   - Django: `8083`
 - Prometheus is exposed on `9090`
 - Grafana is exposed on `3000`
-- All app images are built as:
+- All app images are:
   - multi-stage
   - non-root (user `appuser`)
   - with Docker `HEALTHCHECK` hitting `/health`